What is labor induction?

 Are there any risks to labor induction?

 One risk is that the medicine might not work.
 If your labor won't start with medicine, you might need to have a cesarean section (also called a C-section).
 The medicine also might make your contractions too strong.
-If this happens, your doctor might stop the medicine and wait for a while, or do a cesarean section.
+If this happens, your doctor might stop the medicine and wait for a while, or do a C-section.
 If your labor is induced because of medical problems, there might be other risks.

 What can I expect during labor induction?